Ouschak/Face_Tracker/README.md

 # Focus Tracker Backend

-Focus Tracker is a Python backend that uses OpenCV and MediaPipe to compute a `looking_proxy` signal based on camera input.
+Focus Tracker is a Python backend that uses OpenCV and MediaPipe to detect the presence of a user’s face and estimate whether the user is looking directly at the camera.
-It is part of a larger desktop productivity monitoring system.
+This backend component is designed to be integrated into a larger desktop productivity monitoring system.

-This backend is **responsible only for the vision logic and signals**.

 ---